KaiNorberg/PatchworkOS/README.md

 ### File Flags?

-You may have noticed that, in the above section, the open() function does not take in a flags argument or anything similar.
+You may have noticed that, in the above section, the open() function does not take in a flags argument.
 This is because flags are part of the file path directly so if you wanted to create a non-blocking socket, you would use

 ```c
     fd_t handle = open("/net/local/seqpacket?nonblock");
 ```

-Multiple flags can be separated with the ```&``` character, like an internet link.
-However, there are no read and/or write flags, all files are both read and write.
+Multiple flags can be separated with the `&` character, like a URL, it is also possible to just specify the first letter of a flag, so intead of `?nonblock` you can use `?n`.
+However, there are no read or write flags, all files are both read and write.

 ### The Why